 Note: You can locate an application's version number by navigating to Applications & Scripts > Application Library tab.
 You must be a system admin to access this tab.

 Collection provides you with more control over the process of ESI acquisition by offering you multiple workflow options that can be tailored to your specific data collection needs even as they vary by case.
 You can use Collection to create targeted collections that include only selected files and folders.
 The following sections describe the basic concepts that underlie key features of Collection.

 Scouting is the process used to inspect and inventory the file system on a custodian's machine, as well as external devices and optionally mapped drives.
-You can also scout email messages on a Microsoft Exchange server, Office 365, or Gmail.
+You can also scout email messages on a network share, Office 365, or Gmail.
 Scouting retrieves system and file related metadata.
 You can use scouting to determine which documents are potentially relevant to a case before the actual collection process begins.
 You can save time by scouting because you aren't collecting the actual files, but only their metadata, which you can use to evaluate their potential relevance to a case.
 Scouting is required before running a targeted collection.

 You can review and search scouted data on the Collection Builder tab to determine which files that you want to collect.
 Scouting requires Internet access.
 See Sending a scouting email or Scouting a local machine.